 Established risk factors for breast cancer also include tall stature, which is associated with higher levels of various growth hormones.
 Weight should not be confused with height.
 While obesity is associated with increased risk of postmenopausal breast cancer in adult women, being somewhat overweight appears to be protective against breast cancer before menopause.
 This is true also of childhood.
 Girls should not be deprived of needed calories in an effort to delay puberty.
 It is the tall, thin girls who go on to have the highest rates of premenopausal breast cancer.
 However, one study found that the associations of childhood height and weight with risk of breast cancer held only for women without a family history of breast cancer.

 Childhood exercise and breast cancer

-There is some evidence that vigorous exercise during childhood reduces the subsequent risk of breast cancer, although the evidence for the benefits of exercise in preventing breast cancer is strongest for teenagers and women.
+There is some evidence that vigorous exercise during childhood reduces the subsequent risk of breast cancer.
 There is also evidence that adequate vitamin D prevents breast cancer.
 Exercise can also help prevent early puberty.
 Based on the available evidence, it makes sense for our high risk daughters to participate in outdoor sports and other regular physical activity during childhood.
 It is important to take steps to avoid sunburn, but girls should be allowed to regularly expose their skin to sunlight.
 This includes African Americans and other girls of color.